-XPath is a powerful language and the Pharo XPath library developed and maintained by Monty Kamath is implementing the full standard 1.0.
-In addition coupled with life programming capabilities of Pharo it gives a really powerful to explore structured data.
+XPath is a powerful language.
+The Pharo XPath library developed and maintained by Monty van OS and the Pharo Extras Team implements the full standard 1.0.
+Coupled with the live programming capabilities of Pharo, it gives a really powerful way to explore structured XML data.